opencastsoftware/govuk-frontend-freemarker/README.md

 config.setFallbackOnNullLoopVariable(false);
 ```

-Please note the invocation of `setClassForTemplateLoading`.
-Templates will be resolved relative to the class and package prefix used in this call.
+Please note the parameters of the `ClassTemplateLoader`. *govuk-frontend-freemarker* templates will be resolved relative to the class `com.opencastsoftware.govuk.freemarker.Params` and the package prefix used in this call.

+In our examples, the `StringTemplateLoader` is used to load templates making use of the *govuk-frontend-freemarker* components.

+This indirection is needed because FreeMarker templates instantiated via the `Template` constructor cannot import other templates.
+Only templates loaded via a `TemplateLoader` can do so.

+In practice you will probably want to use another `ClassTemplateLoader` to load your custom templates from the classpath.

-In addition, we will set the FreeMarker `boolean_format` and `number_format` settings to `"c"`, the setting for computers.
+In addition to the setup above, we will set the FreeMarker `boolean_format` and `number_format` settings to `"c"`, the setting for computers.

 ```java
 config.setBooleanFormat("c");